Taree man Darcy Dufty has pleaded guilty to a murder charge but is disputing facts presented in the case.

 Police allege the victim's hands and teeth had been removed before being set alight in an attempt to cover up his murder.

-A third man, Austin Parrish, 20, of Frances Street, has pleaded guilty to concealing a serious indictable offence.
+A third man has pleaded guilty to concealing a serious indictable offence.

 Two other charges, being an accessory after the fact and hindering the discovery of evidence to a serious indictable offence were withdrawn.